idmc-labs/helix-client/README.md

 3. Submit a pull request with a description of your changes

 ### Code Quality Guidelines
-- Use Prettier and ESLint for consistent formatting
+- Use ESLint for consistent formatting
-- Write unit and integration tests for critical components
+- Write unit tests critical components
-- Document components with PropTypes or TypeScript interfaces
+- Document components with TypeScript interfaces
-- Optimize performance using React.memo or useCallback where necessary
+- Optimize performance using React.memo, useCallback and useMemo where necessary
-- Ensure accessibility by using ARIA roles and keyboard navigation
+- Ensure accessibility by using ARIA roles

 ## Troubleshooting
 - **Module not found**: Ensure all dependencies are installed and paths are correct